AASHISHAG/deepspeech-swiss-german/README.md

 _This is the project for the paper [LTL-UDE at Low-Resource Speech-to-Text Shared Task : Investigating Mozilla DeepSpeech in a low-resource setting]() published at [SWISSTEXT 5th and KONVENS 2020](https://swisstext-and-konvens-2020.org/)._

-<p> This project aims to develop a working Speech to Text module using [Mozilla DeepSpeech](https://github.com/mozilla/DeepSpeech), which can be used for any Audio processing pipeline.
+This project aims to develop a working Speech to Text module using [Mozilla DeepSpeech](https://github.com/mozilla/DeepSpeech), which can be used for any Audio processing pipeline.
 [Mozillla DeepSpeech](https://github.com/mozilla/DeepSpeech) is a state-of-the-art open-source automatic speech recognition (ASR) toolkit.
 DeepSpeech is using a model trained by machine learning techniques based on [Baidu's Deep Speech](https://gigaom2.files.wordpress.com/2014/12/deep_speech3_12_17.pdf) research paper.
-Project DeepSpeech uses Google's TensorFlow to make the implementation easier. </p>
+Project DeepSpeech uses Google's TensorFlow to make the implementation easier.

 <p align="center">
 	<img src="media/deep-speech-v3.png" align="center" title="DeepSpeech v0.5.0" />